DenDrummer/crazy-pool-3d/README.md

 # crazy-pool-3d
-Mingolf, but using pool cues, giving you more control of the ball (at least that's the goal)
+Minigolf, but using pool cues, giving you more control of the ball.
+At least, that's the goal.